hongyuanjia/rdyncall/python/pydc/README.txt

-              and 'p' to mutable types (and handles) Apr 13, 2020: added signature char support to specify calling conventions Oct 27, 2020: allowing 'None' for 'p' params, always passing NULL
+              and 'p' to mutable types (and handles) Apr 13, 2020: added signature char support to specify calling conventions Oct 27, 2020: allowing 'None' for 'p' params, always passing NULL Nov 13, 2020: removed pydc.py wrapper overhead (which only called pydcext.so functions; implies renaming pydcext.* to pydc.*), added type stub as package_data

 BUILD/INSTALLATION